 Tim Ferriss started to create landing pages for his projects to avoid the lengthy procedures of Kickstarter project pages for the visitors.
 Nowadays, a Landing page is a reflection of your project.
 According to Tim Ferriss, landing pages are proven to boost the sharing campaign for your project.

 Tim generated 300k e-mail contact list from one of his first landing pages.
 That was the breaking point when Tim realized the value of a landing page in a Kickstarter campaign.
 According to Tim, that landing page wasn’t perfect.
 It had a lot of distractions, but it still managed to get him email sign-ups in bulk.

 In fact, this landing page also inspired other entrepreneurs and marketers and according to Serpstat, 48% of expert marketers build a new landing for every new marketing campaign.

 Launching a Kickstarter project can be scary and full of unknowns.
 This is especially the case in times of crisis such as the pandemic we’re currently facing.
 At first, it may sound unrealistic to raise 100k for your company in 10 days.
 Even so, this guide makes this a more achievable goal for the average entrepreneur.
 Tim has gifted his followers with the best way to create a successful Kickstarter project in the above guide.

 In addition to helping you create quality content for your brand, Pressfarm’s team also develops a strategy to push this content out to the media.
-By building curated media lists for each client and giving all clients access to a comprehensive media database of over 75,000 across industries, Pressfarm helps you connect with the right people to tell your story.
+By building curated media lists for each client and giving all clients access to a comprehensive media database of over 1 million journalists across industries, Pressfarm helps you connect with the right people to tell your story.
 With our affordable packages, you can tell a powerful brand story that will drive more traffic to your campaign.